 Leases generally impose a limit on how much you can drive the leased vehicle per year, with additional payments as penalties if you surpass it.
-This is because the amount driven affects Depreciation, so more kilometers on the odometer will cause it to be worth less.
+This is because the amount driven affects Depreciation, so more kilometres on the odometer will cause it to be worthless.
 Since the Depreciation for the leased vehicle is set at the start to determine your payments, it will be based off of a forecasted amount driven over the term of the lease.

 For someone who lives in Toronto and doesn’t really drive much outside of the city, staying below this limit would not usually be difficult.
 But for someone who lives in the suburban areas around it, like Mississauga, or in more rural areas and need to use their car for greater distances they are more likely to surpass the usual limit number.

 How Does a Security Deposit for My Lease Work?